deltics/deltics.inc/README.md

 To use this library simply add a `deltics.inc` reference in your project .duget file and run `duget update` to obtain the latest version available in any of your feeds (duget.org is recommended).

 # Build and Test
-The build pipeline for this package compiles a set of tests with every version of Delphi.
-These tests use Smoketest 2.0 to exercise the compiler defines introduced by the include file and compare them with the expected results based on the version of Delphi used to compile each set of tests.
-This requires that the test runtime is aware of the expected Delphi Version and currently this is required to be passed on the command line when executing the test run.  e.g. when running the tests after building with Delphi XE4:
+The build pipeline for this package compiles a set of tests with every version of Delphi from version 2 onward.
+These tests use [Smoketest 2.x](https://github.com/deltics/deltics.smoketest) to exercise the compiler defines introduced by the include file and compare them with the expected results based on the version of Delphi used to compile each set of tests.

-    test -delphiVersion:xe4